 Choosing the best keypad door entry system

-If you want to install a keypad system in your building, make sure you choose one that’s easy to install while enhancing security and convenience.
+If you want to install a keypad system in your building, choose one that’s easy to install while enhancing security and convenience.

 The best keypad door entry systems have these three attributes:

-Keypads that come with mobile apps are more convenient and provide residents and staff with a wide array of features.
+Keypads with mobile apps are more convenient and provide residents and staff with a variety of features.
 Some keypads allow users to unlock doors with one swipe on their smartphone, which is convenient for letting in delivery couriers and service providers when a resident isn’t home.

 Look for a system with a mobile app that allows tenants to generate temporary access codes that residents can send to their visitors.
 Residents can set these codes to expire after a certain amount of time has passed, which is perfect for granting one-time access to a delivery courier.